dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 ## Stretch shapes

-<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have an <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect> property, of type `Stretch`.
+<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have an <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect> property, of type <xref:Microsoft.Maui.Controls.Stretch>.
 This property determines how a <xref:Microsoft.Maui.Controls.Shapes.Shape> object's contents is stretched to fill the <xref:Microsoft.Maui.Controls.Shapes.Shape> object's layout space.
 A <xref:Microsoft.Maui.Controls.Shapes.Shape> object's layout space is the amount of space the <xref:Microsoft.Maui.Controls.Shapes.Shape> is allocated by the .NET MAUI layout system, because of either an explicit <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> setting or because of its `HorizontalOptions` and `VerticalOptions` settings.

-The `Stretch` enumeration defines the following members:
+The <xref:Microsoft.Maui.Controls.Stretch> enumeration defines the following members:

 - `None`, which indicates that the content preserves its original size.
 This is the default value of the `Shape.Aspect` property.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill>, which indicates that the content is resized to fill the destination dimensions.
 The aspect ratio is not preserved.